 If your life revolves around the judgments of yesterday, you’ll end up stuck.
 You’ll program yourself into pessimism by ignoring your intuition.
 You’ll believe that yesterday’s failures are proof that you will fail again today.

 To begin again, make a commitment to live in the present instead of the past.
 A genuine new beginning is a transformation whereby you begin to make decisions based on your intuition instead of the regrets of yesterday or the fears of tomorrow.
 In waking up each day with fresh eyes, you release the need to judge people or situations through the filter of your experience.
 Instead, you look towards your inner wisdom for solutions, ideas, and inspiration.

 If your life really sucks, present moment awareness is a challenge.
 It’s tempting to dwell on your current situation by focusing on how unfair it is, but in reality this only holds you in alignment with your problems.

 To begin again, develop the skill of acknowledging the present while simultaneously visualizing a better tomorrow.
 Use of your imagination to create a future of well-being.
 Tap into this reality in the present moment by imagining what it will feel like when you get there.

-Training yourself to look towards where you’re going instead of where you are is the only lasting way out of the hamster wheel of discontent.
-Anyone can “begin again”, but if you don’t change your thought patterns and vibrational frequency, you may end up in new surroundings with the same “issues” you have now.
+Training yourself to look towards where you’re going instead of where you are is the only way out of the cycle of discontent.
+Anyone can “begin again”, but if you don’t change your thought patterns and vibrational frequency, you may end up in new surroundings with the same issues you have now.